nocomplexity/FreeAndOpenMachineLearning/index.rst

 - Ethical issues (like bias) and guidelines for handling these issues in a transparent way.

-No pieces of program code or mathematical formulas are presented in this publications.
+No pieces of program code or mathematical formulas is presented in this publication.
 The emphasis is on machine learning concept and applying machine learning technology for real business use cases.
 No programming knowledge is needed to enjoy and learn machine learning.

 This publication is created to give you a head start with using Free and Open machine learning technology to solve your business problems.
 Without any strings attached, so the focus is on Free and Open transparent machine learning technologies and solutions only!